tcassou/causal_impact/README.md

 and skip the plotting step.

 ## Issues and improvements
-As mentioned above, this package is still being developed.
+This package is still being developed.
 Feel free to contribute through github by sending pull requests or reporting issues.